telerik/blazor-docs/introduction.md

 >tip This online documentation covers the latest version of Telerik UI for Blazor, which is `{{site.uiForBlazorLatestVersion}}`.
 If needed, [download the offline PDF documentation](#learning-resources) for the required older product version.

-Developers who are familiar with the IDE and Blazor could prefer the [What You Need]({%slug getting-started/what-you-need%}) article.
+Developers who are familiar with the IDE and Blazor could prefer the [Typical Workflow]({%slug getting-started/what-you-need%}) article.
 It is a shorter, more advanced version of the getting started tutorials above and explains the basics about the Telerik UI packages and how to set up a project.

 <!--
 If you are not familiar with Blazor yet, you may find our Blazor Quick Start Guide video series useful: